B

 Bichpoo puppies and adult dogs have different diets that support their own nutritional needs.
 Consider the diet of Bichpoo puppies and adult dogs that can help to keep them healthy.

 Bichpoo puppy food: Lean protein in a Bichpoo puppy’s diet supports the growth of muscles, tendons, and tissue.
-Omega 3 and 6 fatty acids support the brain and eye development of puppies.
+Omega-3 and 6 fatty acids support the brain and eye development of puppies.
 This is important in a hybrid canine that is prone to progressive retinal atrophy.
 Calcium strengthens a puppy’s bones, teeth, and nails.
-It’s important for all puppies to receive calcium in their diet, but especially those prone to patellar luxation.
+All puppies need to receive calcium in their diet, but especially those prone to patellar luxation.
 Fiber contributes to a puppy’s proper digestion.

 Maintenance and Grooming